BRICKS AND MORTAR

 This is not the view generally held by Theosophists, who maintain that the abandoned Astral body drifts about as a ’ shell’ for a long time, with some vestigial remnants of the former occupant’s consciousness, and that it is with these shells that Spiritualists normally make contact when they think that they are talking to their departed friends and relations.
 I shall not pursue this matter at the moment except to record my personal opinion that the abandoned Astral body is normally broken up at the Second Death.

-Those interested will find an account of the ceremony (which is probably subject to wide variations) in my book Lychgate.
+Those interested will find an account of the ceremony (which is probably subject to wide variations) on page 101 of my book Lychgate.

 The Mental body has now become the outer ‘skin of the onion’, and the soul proceeds to deal with this body as it did with its former outer skin in the Astral.